openebs/dynamic-localpv-provisioner/deploy/helm/charts/README.md

 | `openebsNDM.enabled`                        | Install openebs NDM dependency                    | `true`                          |

-Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
+A YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,

 ```bash
 helm install <release-name> -f values.yaml --namespace openebs openebs-localpv/localpv-provisioner